mphhohku/linux_wordpress_server_azure/9-set-up-https-letsencrypt-certbot.md

 *Note* This will modify your nginx config, so make a backup before you do this:

     sudo certbot --nginx
-Agree to everything.
+(Additional notes by mphho) Agree to everything.
 Select all sites for HTTPS activation.
 Select Redirect.

 ## Renewal
 Renewal is automatic by default -- installing certbot creates an automatic renewal script in /etc/cron.d/certbot